Flohhhhh/JuiceBar/README.md

 - Launch at Login, when supported by the current build/runtime
 - Quit

-The menu bar item is intentionally hidden when Juice Bar does not yet have meaningful timing information to show, such as AC/not-charging states or brief transition periods before a fresh estimate is available.
+The menu bar item is intentionally hidden when Juice Bar does not yet have meaningful timing information to show, such as AC/not-charging states, brief transition periods after wake/plug/unplug, or when an estimate is rejected by safety checks as implausible.

 ## For Users